 The central entrance of the restaurant, opposite the reception desk, leads through a small, unpainted wooden construction with a slightly unhinged door and wobbly floorboards.
 This is ‘Lloyd Life’, an installation made by Japanese artist Chikako Watanabe in 2009.

-Watanabe was the first artist in residence at Lloyd Hotel & Cultural Embassy.
+Watanabe was the first artist in residence at Lloyd Hotel.
 She produced her installation for the exhibition ‘Holland Mania’, celebrating 400 years of trade and cultural relations between Japan and the Netherlands, at the Lakenhal / Scheltema in Leiden.

 STILL IN LLOVE